 Grown principally for clusters of ornamental summer fruit: yellow-and-orange capsules that split open to display brilliant red-coated seeds.
 Branches bearing fruit are much prized for indoor arrangements.
-Since birds seem uninterested in fruit, display extends into winter.
-To get fruit, it plant male and female plants close to each other; unfortunately, nursery plants are not always labeled with gender.
+Since birds seem uninterested in the fruit, display extends into winter.
+To get fruit, plant male and female plants close to each other; unfortunately, nursery plants are not always labeled with gender.
 Self-fruitful forms of Celastrus orbiculatus are available.
 Foliage turns yellow in fall.

 Vigorous and twining, with ropelike branches, these vines need support.
 Don’t allow them to climb shrubs or small trees—they can kill them by girdling the stems.
 Prune tangled or intertwined branches before new spring growth begins; prune as needed during summer to manage growth.
-Growing in poorer soils helps keep vines to more manageable size.Celastrus scandens
+Growing in poorer soils helps keep vines to a more manageable size.Celastrus scandens

 Deciduous shrub from China, Japan.
 Though nursery tags may indicate a much smaller plant, the species ...